Izad-Khast Castle: History

-The fire temple of Izad Khast Castle from the Sassanid era was turned into a mosque after the advent of Islam to Iran.
+The fire temple of Izad Khast Castle from the Sasanian era was turned into a mosque after the advent of Islam to Iran.

-The castle and complex is now completely abandon.
-However until the turn of the millennium there were still people living in the old quarters of Izadkhast.
+The castle and complex are now completely abandoned.
+However, until the turn of the millennium there were still people living in the old quarters of Izadkhast.
 Floods in recent years destroyed many homes and forced people to move from this isolated, ancient desert citadel.

+In 1889, Theodore Bent and his wife celebrated Nowruz in the town.

 Architecture

-In location and form of construction the castle display unique characteristics.
-However the material wise its comparable to the Citadel of Bam, Rayen and other sites nearby in Yazd and Kerman provinces.
-The architecture of Izadkhast castle is very similar to the more feted Citadel of Bam.
-The Izad-Khast castle like the Citadel of Bam is a sand construction, made of adobe.
+The castle's location and form of construction display unique characteristics.
+However, its materials are comparable to those found in nearby sites in Yazd and Kerman provinces such as Arg-e Bam and Rayen Castle.
+The architecture of Izadkhast castle is very similar to the more feted Arg-e Bam.
+The Izad-Khast castle like Arg-e Bam is a sand construction, made of adobe.

-The castle is a Sassanid (224 to 651 AD) structure, but the interior has seen modifications and new structures added later on.
-Structures like a mosque and a bathroom are later additions.
+The castle is a Sasanian (224 to 651 AD) structure, but the interior has seen modifications and new structures such as a mosque and a bathroom were added later.

 Most of the homes in the castle interior are built from wood and mud.
 Size limitations of the bedrock led to an agglomeration of smaller rooms and increase of floors.
 Some of the buildings inside the castle rose as high as five storeys.
 It is impressive in itself but becomes a remarkable architectural achievement considering the circumstances of its time.

-The Izadkhast Caravanserai was built during the Safavid dynasty era (1502 - 1736).
+The Izadkhast Caravanserai was built during the Safavid era (1502 – 1736).